Buying your first home can be a whole mixture of emotions, including excitement and apprehension. Get prepared with these tips.

 3: Get organised before you move in

-I highly suggest making a list of all the essentials you will need as soon as you get the keys, so you don’t forget anything, and buying a supply of them in advance.
-This will make the first few days of owning your new home a little bit less stressful.
+Make a list of all the essentials you’ll need as soon as you get the keys, so you don’t forget anything, and buy a supply of them in advance.

-It’s also a really good idea to plan what food you’re going to eat for the first couple of days.
+Also, plan what food you’re going to eat for the first couple of days.
 It’s likely you’ll be super busy cleaning, unpacking and getting to grips with your new home to want to worry about cooking and buying food.
-For our first night in our new home, my Mum brought round a pizza to stick in the oven, so that we didn’t have to cook.
 You might want to think about arranging for a grocery delivery to be made pretty soon after you move in too, to make life easier.

 4: Take your time